Engage-Press/monorepo/src/fonts/fonts.typ

 / Garamontio: Michele Casanova's updated version of EB Garamond.
 Cut into a static font by yours truly.
 / Hyde: A transitional serif, by Andrew Berry
-/ Jost\*: A geometric sans, similar to Futura, by Indestructible Type / Vollkorn: A transitional serif, by Friedrich Althausen et al.
+/ Jost\*: A geometric sans, similar to Futura, by Indestructible Type / Libre Clarendon: A slab-serif, by Impallari Type
+/ Vollkorn: A transitional serif, by Friedrich Althausen et al.

 I'm considering including Coelacanth, but that's under active